rosewood69/fCC_Certification-Projects/README.md

-# fCC_Certification-Projects
+# fCC_Certification-Project
- These are my freeCodeCamp RESPONSIVE WEB DESIGN Certification Projects.
-These projects are based on HTML & CSS.
+ This  is  my freeCodeCamp RESPONSIVE WEB DESIGN Certification Project.
+This projects is based on HTML & CSS.